 Having been around since ancient times, steel itself is still used today extensively for the construction and creation of buildings and infrastructures.
 It has remained by far the most sought-after material by construction experts and workers due to its malleability, which enables it to be shaped in any way through welding.

-Because it can be shaped to just about anything people can imagine, manufacturers are able to fabricate it into many other useful tools and materials as diverse and unique as needles and bridges; thus demand for it has remained huge without signs of stopping.
+Because it can be shaped to just about anything people can imagine, manufacturers are able to fabricate it into many other useful tools and materials as diverse and unique as needles and bridges; thus demand has remained huge without signs of stopping.
 Throughout the years, people have fashioned it to suit their purposes to the point that steel is used in almost everything, especially in transporting enormous amounts of materials.
-This is where steel tubes comes into focus.
+This is where steel tubes come into focus.

 Steel tubes and pipes are similar in many ways with the only obvious difference being pipes are more simple to assemble than steel tubes since steel tubes are tailored more to a specific size and shape to accommodate an engineer’s requirements for it.